Q-type calcium channel

 The Q-type calcium channel is a type of voltage-dependent calcium channel.
 Like the others of this class, the α1 subunit is the one that determines most of the channel's properties.

 They are poorly understood, but like R-type calcium channels, they appear to be present in cerebellar granule cells.
 They have a high threshold of activation and relatively slow kinetics.

+Mutations in the CACNA1A gene that encodes this protein are responsible for familial hemiplegic migraine type 1 (FHM1), episodic ataxia type 2 (EA2) and spinocerebellar ataxia type 6 (SCA6).